 - Scoop out pellets until you reach the protective guard.

-- Scoop out most of the pellets, then run the grill until they are all burnt out and the temperature drops (fire is out).
+- There are still pellets in the feed tube, so fire-up and run the grill until they are all burnt out and the temperature drops (fire is out).
+This should only take about 10-15minutes.

 - Turn the grill to OFF.